Waardenburg syndrome

 - family history

-- prominent nasal root or hypoplasia of the wings of the nose
+- wide nasal root or hypoplasia of the nasal wings

 - cleft lip or palate